The extended future cover and desynchronization of sofic shifts

 \section{Introduction}

 The purpose of this paper is to exhibit a natural extension of the future cover of a sofic subshift and apply it to the study of its structure.
-The future cover was introduced by Wolfgang Krieger in \cite{Kr1} and \cite{Kr2} and has the remarkable property that conjugacies of sofic shifts lift to unique conjugacies of the associated covers.
-His methods and results were extended in a recent work by the author, \cite{Th}, giving rise to other canonical covers with the same nice property, but Krieger's work and his future cover remains the source of all known examples of this sort.
-It is therefore useful to have a way to find the future cover of a sofic shift starting from an arbitrary presentation of it.
+The future cover was introduced by Wolfgang Krieger in \cite{Kr1} and \cite{Kr2} and has the remarkable property that conjugacies of sofic subshifts lift to unique conjugacies of the associated covers.
+His methods and results were extended in a recent work by the author, \cite{Th1}, giving rise to other canonical covers with the same nice property, but Krieger's work and his future cover remains the source of all known examples of this sort.
+It is therefore useful to have a way to find the future cover of a sofic subshift starting from an arbitrary presentation of it.
 This is the first goal here, and is really not that hard to achieve: An appropriate subgraph of what is termed the subset construction on page 76 of \cite{LM} turns out to factor onto the future cover via what is called merging, or the merged graph in \cite{LM}.
 A very similar, but not quite identical way of obtaining the future cover from the subset construction was described by Nasu in \cite{N}.

-The more difficult task is to show that when applied to an appropriate presentation of the given sofic shift, this subgraph of the subset construction is itself a cover which is strongly canonical in the same sense as the future cover is.
+The more difficult task is to show that when applied to an appropriate presentation of the given sofic subshift, this subgraph of the subset construction is itself a cover which is strongly canonical in the same sense as the future cover is.